 It’s more than just a game

-Over the past year, gaming has become one of the biggest parts of kids’ ecosystem, for both boys and girls.
-Since COVID-19, the number of kids with access to games increased.
+Over the past year, gaming has become one of the biggest parts of the kids’ ecosystem, for both boys and girls.
+Since COVID-19, the number of kids with access to games has increased.
 During lockdowns, games connect kids with their friends when there are restrictions to meet in real life.
 Yet, gaming is not done individually only, it is becoming a shared pastime experience.
-It creates excitement, boosts relaxation and makes you live in the moment.
+It creates excitement, boosts relaxation, and makes you live in the moment.
 More and more parents and kids are embracing the power of gaming, as parents perceive that benefits are now exceeding the drawbacks - making gaming a family affair.
 The more parents and kids play games together, the closer they become.
 Also, gaming makes everyone become equal; the parent-child relationship leans more towards one that is non-hierarchical.

 Living in a metaverse

 Today’s kids don’t distinct online and offline, these two worlds are intertwined - kids are living in a metaverse.
 Listening to a concert could be happening in a game.
 Slow hobbies are on the rise to take a break from the screen.
 Either physically or digitally, kids want to be entertained.
 Interestingly, this entertainment should feel custom-made and fitted to their personal needs.
-The next generation of kids wants to co-create and personalise.
+The next generation of kids wants to co-create and personalize.

 Implications for retail

 The pandemic illustrated that the technology imperative is stronger than ever.
-The abrupt adoption of digital at the start of the pandemic has caused digital behaviour to shift from a habit to a routine.
+The abrupt adoption of digital at the start of the pandemic has caused digital behavior to shift from a habit to a routine.
 As online has overtaken brick-and-mortar stores as the most popular shopping location, predictions are that the COVID-19 recovery will be digital.
 At the same time, whilst consumers are reconsidering their loyalties, it's imperative to re-establish the emotional connection.
-Retailers must consider restructuring their current approach into one that's multi-generational, values kids' opinions and adapts to highly emerging trends such as gaming.
+Retailers must consider restructuring their current approach into one that's multi-generational, values kids' opinions, and adapts to highly emerging trends such as gaming.
 Because in the transition to normality, the retail battle has started.
 Are you ready to capture potential footfall and re-establish the emotional connection with families, both in traditional and future channels?
 Because we are.